- cowardly (adj.)

 - cram (v.)

-- Old English crammian "press something into something else," from Proto-Germanic *kram-/*krem- (cognates: Old High German krimman "to press, pinch," Old Norse kremja "to squeeze, pinch"), from PIE root *ger- "to gather" (see gregarious).
+- Old English crammian "press something into something else," from Proto-Germanic *kram-/*krem- (source also of Old High German krimman "to press, pinch," Old Norse kremja "to squeeze, pinch"), from PIE root *ger- "to gather together, assemble" (see gregarious).
 Meaning "study intensely for an exam" originally was British student slang first recorded 1803.
 Related: Crammed; cramming.

 - cramp (n.1)